 Colostrum is responsible for triggering no fewer than fifty biochemical processes in a newborn's body, which will provide the life-long foundation of the growth process and the immune system.
 Bovine colostrum is useful for boosting immunity, preventing autoimmunity, tissue healing, and as an agent for fighting infection and disease.

-All-Life Colostrum is collected and processed within 12 hours of calving from American pasture cows.
-Higher quality colostrum is extracted from cattle exposed to severe temperature changes since this results in higher immune factor production.
-All-Life Colostrum has been purified of all but trace quantities of lactose and is freeze dried to preserve the biological activity of its special proteins.
+All-Life Colostrum is collected from American pasture cows exposed to severe temperature changes, which results in higher quality colostrum with higher immune factor concentration.
+All-Life Colostrum is purified of all but trace amounts of lactose and is freeze dried to preserve the activity of its unique proteins.
 All-Life Colostrum helps to support the immune system and immune function within the upper respiratory tract.

 AOR™ guarantees that all ingredients have been declared on the label.
-Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, soy, egg or shellfish.
+Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, soy, eggs or shellfish.

 Consult a health care practitioner for prolonged use or prior to use if you are pregnant or breastfeeding, have a history of cancer, diabetes, liver or kidney disease, an immune system disorder (e.g. Crohn's disease, myasthenia gravis, multiple sclerosis, rheumatoid arthritis, systemic lupus erythematosus, HIV/AIDS, etc.), are taking immunosuppressants or if you have been instructed to follow a low protein diet.
 Do not use if you have an allergy to dairy or cow milk.